 The word concentration, for example, referred to the “action of bringing to a center” in the 1600s, according to Etymonline.com.
 But by the 1800s it had become the “continuous focus of mental activity.”
 Alexander Technique teacher Patrick Macdonald was right when he wrote that “the meaning of the word ‘concentration’ has been debased.
 It used to mean to relate a set of surrounding factors to a central point.
 It now very often means to separate a point from its surroundings.”

 This way of thinking can affect the level and quality of your awareness when you are learning and practicing.
 A narrow focus can keep you from understanding how the technique fits into the bigger picture of the dance, and without this larger context the technique itself can become distorted in your body.
 Seeing the wholeness to which a technique belongs, as the first student at the beginning of this article saw the hug to which the mechanical adjustments belonged, is essential in integrating technique in a positive way.

 To expand your focus, imagine your awareness as a circle, with the wholeness making up the circle and the technique taking up the center.
 As you practice, keep the technique in the center (the original definition of concentration) rather than allowing it to take up the entire circle at the expense of the larger context.
-The “wholeness” that makes up the larger circle can simply be the goal(s) of the technique itself: to communicate something to one’s partner, to be balanced and ready to move in any direction between each step, to express something in the music.
+The “wholeness” that makes up the larger circle can simply be the goal(s) of the technique itself: to feel more connected with your partner, to be balanced and ready to move in any direction between each step, to express something in the music.
 Keeping the goal in your mind and body as much as the mechanics of the technique allows the two to develop together as they should.